SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

 **Methods**

-- Method:

 - A block of reusable code that performs a specific task or function (i.e., behavior).
 Methods define the actions an object can perform.
 - Can take inputs via arguments/parameters and return values.
 - Can have no input arguments and no return values (void type method).
 - All methods in Java must belong to a class.

 - Method Overloading: